jdr479/CS-Play/Deliverables/Deliverable2.md

 **Priority:** 5
 **Estimated hours:** 8

 **User story 9:** "As an player, I want to share this website with my students so they can use it if they are interested in programming."
 **Priority:** 10
 **Estimated hours:** 5

 **User story 10:** "As a player, I want to look at the leaderboard so I can see where I am ranked compared to others."
 **Priority:** 6
 **Estimated hours:** 6

-**User story 9:** "As an player, I want to share this website with my students so they can use it if they are interested in programming."
-**Priority:** 10
-**Estimated hours:** 5

-**User story 10:** "As a player, I want to look at the leaderboard so I can see where I am ranked compared to others."
-**Priority:** 6
-**Estimated hours:** 6

 **User story 11:** "As a player, I want to edit my profile so that I can update any personal information if need be."